abhi107d/sign_bridge/README.md

-# Sign-Bridge a sign Language Interpretation for Deaf and Mute
+# Sign-Bridge a sign Language Interpretation system

 ## Overview
 This project aims to develop a system for interpreting sign language gestures to text or speech for communication with deaf and mute individuals.
 It utilizes LSTM (Long Short-Term Memory) networks for gesture recognition and MediaPipe for hand tracking and landmark detection.